Home

 As you can see this could take time if you have much debt to work on.

 In the mean time your creditor is adding late fees to your account.
-If the late fees lead you over your limit, then those over-limit fees also would apply but new legislation will now prevent that from happening.
+If the late fees lead you over your limit, then those over-limit fees also would apply, but new legislation now prevents that from happening.

 So it may be to your advantage to have as much cash as possible and as quickly into the negotiations as possible.